 EnerStar Director Elections Results Announced

-EnerStar Electric Cooperative has announced the director election results on voting which concluded on March 28.
-The cooperative is a democratically controlled, not-for-profit electric co-op that is governed by nine directors elected by and from the members of their respective voting districts to serve a three-year term in office.
+EnerStar Electric Cooperative has announced their 2021 director election results on voting which concluded on June 24.
+The cooperative is a democratically controlled, not-for-profit electric co-op that is governed by nine directors elected by and from the members of their respective voting districts.
+Directors serve a three-year term in office.

-EnerStar Electric Cooperative is a member of Touchstone Energy — an alliance of 750 local, consumer-owned electric utilities around the country.
-EnerStar Electric Cooperative is committed to providing superior service based on four core principles: integrity, accountability, innovation and commitment to community.
-The co-op serves more than 5,263 meters over 1,500 miles of line in parts of Clark, Coles, Douglas, Edgar and Vermilion counties.
-For more information, visit www.enerstar.com.
+EnerStar Electric Cooperative is committed to providing superior service based on four core principles: integrity, accountability, innovation, and commitment to community.
+The co-op serves more than 5,250 meters over 1,492 miles of line in parts of Clark, Coles, Douglas, Edgar, and Vermilion counties.
+For more information visit www.enerstar.com.